ADVANTICS/documentation/charge-controllers/evcc_sleep.md

 > [!UPDATE] {docsify-updated}
 # Sleep functions

-There are two ways you can make use of the sleep functions: an automatic one, or one were an digital input is used as a sleep request.
+There are two ways you can make use of the sleep functions: an automatic one, or one were a digital input is used as a sleep request.

 Note that the sleeping and waking-up events are themselves pretty "snappy", so they don't introduce